sequelize/sequelize/docs/manual/advanced-association-concepts/eager-loading.md

 });
 ```

-If you don't want anything from the junction table, you can explicitly provide an empty array to the `attributes` option inside the `through` option of the include, and in this case nothing will be fetched and the extra property will not even be created:
+If you don't want anything from the junction table, you can explicitly provide an empty array to the `attributes` option inside the `through` option of the `include` option, and in this case nothing will be fetched and the extra property will not even be created:

 ```js
 Foo.findOne({